gwisk/gradguide/README.md

 2. Also pay attention to anything at your school that may help.
 My school hosted some SOP review workshops with current grad students, for example.
 Going to something like this can really help you get an important perspective.
-So, just be aware of what's going on and what may be helpful.
+So, just be aware of what's going on.

 3. Now we come to what you should write.
 I have a lot to say about this.
 The statement of purpose ultimately needs to be a narrative,